hussainBurhan/NESP-Python-Course-Generators-Exercise/README.md

 My_range is returning: 7
 My_range is returning: 8
 My_range is returning: 9
-This normal list takes 200 bytes'
+This normal list takes 200 bytes`

 ## Acknowledgments
 This program was created as part of the Python for Everyone course offered by the National Emerging Skills Program (NESP).